upmc-enterprises/elasticsearch-operator/README.md

 # Usage

-The operator is built using the controller + third party resource model.
-Once the controller is deployed to your cluster, it will automatically create the ThirdPartyResource.
-Next create a Kubernetes object type `elasticsearchCluster` to deploy the elastic cluster based upon the TPR.
+The operator is built using the controller + custom resource definition model.
+Once the controller is deployed to your cluster, it will automatically create the CustomResourceDefinition (CRD).
+Next create a Kubernetes object type `elasticsearchCluster` to deploy the elastic cluster based upon the CRD.

-## ThirdPartyResource
+## CustomResourceDefinition

 Following parameters are available to customize the elastic cluster: